iVuDang/Vu-Software-Learning-Plan/README.md

 * Other skills, places, things I'd like to achieve.

 **Legend**:
-* :seedling: - Developed experience with room to grow.
+* :seedling: Developed experience with room to grow.
-* :arrow_forward: - Currently developing experience.
+* :arrow_forward: Current focus.
-* :hourglass: - Development on hold (to prioritize the skills with blue arrows).
+* :hourglass: Development on hold (to prioritize the skills with blue arrows).
-* :white_check_mark: - Completed.
+* :white_check_mark: Completed.

 - - - -
 # Business/financial skills developed :footprints: